YouwangDeng/YouwangDeng.github.io/_posts/2019-07-01-Leercode-Array-Note.md

 - consider `each element` and then combine the result
 - `digits` manipulation, use of a `carry` state
 - `int[] arr = new int[n+1]`
+- `In place` manipulation
+    - use one pointer to move
+    - use two pointers to swap
+    - use value to store state, 0 or 1, or use equations to generate multiply states